Cassin's Kingbird, Tyrannus vociferans

 |

 ![]() Cassin's Kingbirds nest in various outlying parts of the SF Bay Area, which is at the northern edge of their regular breeding range.
-They are distinguished from Western Kingbirds by two features best seen in the picture below: a stronger contrast between a narrow white throat patch and a darker gray breast; and light colored tips to the tail feathers.
-(Westerns have the black of the tail all the way to the end, and have white outer tail feathers.)
-Tropical Kingbirds, which are relatively rare visitors here in winter, have much longer bills. |
+They are distinguished from Western Kingbirds by three features seen in the picture below: a stronger contrast between a narrow white throat patch and a darker gray breast; light-colored tips to the tail feathers; and white wing bars formed by white tips to the wing coverts.
+(Westerns have dark undertails all the way to the end, white outer tail feathers, lighter gray head and chest, and solid-colored wing coverts.)
+Tropical Kingbirds, which are relatively rare visitors to Northern California in winter, have much longer bills. |

 |